Industrial AI Robustness Card for Time Series Models: Introduction

-To summarize, Industrial AI practitioners currently face a mismatch.
-Emerging regulations and standards describe high-level robustness and monitoring obligations, but current projects lack a concrete, lightweight protocol that turns these obligations into empirical tests, metrics, and documentation for typical time series applications, see also \cite{diaz-rodriguezConnectingDotsTrustworthy2023}.
-To address this gap, we propose the \emph{Industrial AI Robustness Card} (IARC), a lightweight protocol for empirical robustness evaluation and monitoring of AI models for industrial time series data.
-An example of a filled Industrial AI Robustness Card is provided in Figure~\ref{fig:card}.
-Our main contributions are: \begin{itemize} \item A minimal, task-agnostic schema for documenting and evaluating AI models for industrial time series. \item A measurement and reporting protocol that operationalizes the IARC using best practices from uncertainty quantification and robustness evaluation. \item A compact mapping from IARC fields to relevant obligations of the EU AI Act. \item A case study on an industrial soft sensor, including released code and a human- and machine-readable filled IARC template.\footnote{https://github.com/awindmann/Industrial-AI-Robustness-Card} \end{itemize}
+Industrial AI practitioners therefore face a mismatch.
+Emerging regulations and standards describe high-level robustness and monitoring obligations, but projects still need a concrete, lightweight protocol that turns these obligations into empirical tests, metrics, and documentation for industrial time series, see also \cite{diaz-rodriguezConnectingDotsTrustworthy2023}.
+To address this gap, we propose the \emph{Industrial AI Robustness Card for Time Series} (IARC-TS), a card-style protocol for empirical robustness evaluation and monitoring of industrial time series models.
+Our main contributions are: \begin{itemize} \item A minimal schema for documenting and evaluating industrial time series models. \item A measurement and reporting protocol for uncertainty quantification and robustness evaluation. \item A compact mapping from IARC-TS fields to selected documentation, testing, and monitoring obligations of the EU AI Act. \item A soft-sensor case study with released code and a human- and machine-readable IARC-TS template.\footnote{https://github.com/awindmann/Industrial-AI-Robustness-Card} \end{itemize}